bodzi/interview_project/README.md

         "price": 19.99
       }'
     ```
-4. Observe the received message in the Kafkacat terminal.
+4. Observe the received message.

     Example of received message on broker: